KushajveerSingh/personal-website/docs/rust/why_rust.md

 ### unsafe

-In an unsafe block, some of Rust's type rules are relaxed, allowing use of unrestricted pointers, using blocks of raw memory with any type, calling any C function, using inline assembly langauge.
+Rust provides `unsafe` block, where some of Rust's type rules are relaxed, allowing use of unrestricted pointers, using blocks of raw memory with any type, calling any C function, and using inline assembly language.
 It is the programmer's responsibility to avoid undefined behavior.

 ## Rust vs C/C++